The Research Compliance Department at Cottage Health is a component of the Cottage Health Research Institute and oversees:

 Exempt Review means that the activity may be reviewed by one or more designated IRB members to determine if the research project qualifies for exempt status.
 Research activities that qualify for exemption are exempt from compliance with the Federal regulations governing research or further reporting to the IRB.
 To qualify for exempt status the research must have little, if any, associated risk.
 Initial exempt determination shall be made by the DUC, followed by review by the IRB Chair.
 If the IRB Chair concurs, s/he will provide the investigator with an IRB exemption letter.

 Investigator's conducting research exempt from IRB review are required to follow the ethical principles found in the Belmont Report and to comply with HIPAA regulations.
-If an investigator is using Protected Health Information (PHI), the investigator must also be granted a waiver of authorization by the IRB (see IRB policy #8012.11 IRB Standards for Privacy and Security of Protected Health Information).
+If an investigator is using Protected Health Information (PHI), the investigator must also be granted a waiver of authorization by the IRB (see IRB policy 8013-IRB10 Authorization of Use of Protected Health Information).
 If the waiver criteria cannot be met, the investigator must obtain authorization from subjects.
 The DUC will have final authority regarding PHI use.

 Examples of exempt research activities include research involving the study of existing data, records, or specimens if the sources are publicly available or if the information is recorded so that subjects cannot be linked directly or through identifiers.
 It also includes surveys, observations of public behavior, taste and food quality evaluations (see also #2 above for the link to the OHRP Decision Charts).

-Following PAT assessment by the DUC, if the research is deemed to be exempt, the requirement to complete a formal IRB application will be waived.
+Following the Data Request assessment by the DUC, if the research is deemed to be exempt, the requirement to complete a formal IRB application will be waived.
 However, additional supporting documentation may be requested, as needed.

 What is the deadline for submitting new protocols?